skva/gridu-qa-service-testing-main/README.md

 # Exam

-1. E2E - no mock services required (for the “Payment gateway” provided stub-service used)

-Tests are in user package
+1. E2E - no mock services required (for the “Payment gateway” provided stub-service used)<br/> Tests are in user package

-2. Test only “User Management API” (for instance, negative cases, when one of the other services responded with an error)
+2. Test only “User Management API” (for instance, negative cases, when one of the other services responded with an error)<br/>
 Tests are in user.mocked package

-3. Test “Payment Management” API only (a single mock required)
+3. Test “Payment Management” API only (a single mock required)<br/>
 Tests are in payment.mocked package